vinegarhq/vinegarhq.github.io/src/Configuration/tips-and-tricks/index.md

 ## Overlay

-In Vinegar, a directory called `overlay` will be copied directly to the Roblox Player or Studio - depending on which directory the mod was placed in, upon launching; this can be used to override files of Roblox, allowing for modifications!
+In Vinegar, a directory called `overlay` will be copied directly to Roblox Studio - depending on which directory the mod was placed in, upon launching; this can be used to override files of Roblox, allowing for modifications!

 The `overlay` folder is not created by default, and it is located always along with the configuration file, which is depending on your install method:

 - On Flatpak, it's located in `~/.var/app/org.vinegarhq.Vinegar/config/vinegar/overlay`
 - On other methods, it's located in `~/.config/vinegar/overlay`

-Vinegar requires either a `player` or a `studio` directory to be placed in the overlay directory, each one resulting in the modification being copied appropiately.
-Changes are irreversible and reverting means removing the deployment (`vinegar uninstall`)
+Vinegar requires a `studio` directory to be placed in the overlay directory, each one resulting in the modification being copied appropiately.
+Changes are irreversible and reverting means removing the deployment (`Vinegar > Uninstall Studio`)

 Example replacement of Roblox's default death sound: